 Liverpool Irish Festival brings Liverpool and Ireland closer together using arts and culture.

-Running over 10 days in October, the Festival is a charity and a cultural fixture in Liverpool’s calendar.
+Running over 10-days in October, the Festival is a charity and a cultural fixture in Liverpool’s calendar.
 We take part in national celebration day programmes and city events, as well as serve as active contributors to various networks, which help us collaborate in the sector and represent the community in equal measure.
-Since 2021 we have begun developing and revitalising the Liverpool Irish Famine Trail, an internationally significant set of works and sites that trace Irish influence on the city and commemorates those lost to the Great Hunger.
+Since 2021, we’ve begun developing and revitalising the Liverpool Irish Famine Trail, an internationally significant set of works and sites that trace Irish influence on the city and commemorates those lost to the Great Hunger.

 We are annually supported by the City Council’s Culture and Arts Investment Programme and the Government of Ireland’s Emigrant Support Programme.
 We also benefit from project funds from these organisations and have been fortunate to be funded by Arts Council England, Culture Ireland and others, in recent years.